Machine Man: The Initiative

 Aaron with his Monica Rambeau LMD.
 Art by Adriana Melo.

-Machine Man appears in a flashback to Iron Man #168 (March 1983) in Iron Man/Captain America: Casualties of War.
-In trying to convince Captain America of the rightness of his position, Iron Man tells of the time Machine Man came to visit him.
+While trying to convince Captain America of the rightness of his position, Iron Man tells of the time Machine Man came to visit him.
 Machine Man was seeking to compare notes with Iron Man, thought to be a robot by Machine Man.
 Drunk, irate, and under stress from the machinations of Obadiah Stane, Iron Man attacks Machine Man and almost kills two of his own employees.
 At the last possible second, Machine Man pushes them out of the way.
 Iron Man uses this incident as the need for accountability in the superhero population.
 Machine Man reveals that Maria Hill offered him financial compensation to join the Initiative, enraging Ms. Marvel, who had supported it from the beginning, for free.
-In addition to financial compensation, S.H.I.E.L.D. provided Machine Man with a Life Model Decoy of Monica Rambeau.
+In addition to financial compensation, S.H.I.E.L.D. provides Machine Man with a Life Model Decoy of Monica Rambeau.

+Marvel Zombies 3

+After zombies invade the Earth-616, Machine Man and Jocasta go to the Marvel Zombies universe to retrieve a blood sample from an uninfected human.
+Unbeknownst to them, a zombie Morbius plans to use the blood to infect the Marvel Universe.